joanroig/admincraft/README.md

 ## ![Admincraft logo](docs/logo/variants/dirt.png) What is Admincraft?

 Admincraft is a multiplatform app for managing Minecraft Bedrock servers in Docker containers.
-Since RCON isn't available for Bedrock, Admincraft uses SSH to execute Minecraft commands and handle server maintenance tasks like restarts and updates, all through an intuitive GUI.
+Given that RCON isn't available for Bedrock, Admincraft uses the [Admincraft WebSocket](https://github.com/joanroig/admincraft-websocket) project to interact with the Minecraft server.
+This approach allows for secure and real-time command execution and server management through a WebSocket connection, providing an intuitive GUI for tasks such as issuing commands, performing server maintenance, and monitoring server logs.

 ### Current project status